rogerils/antispoofing.eyeblink/README.rst

 You run this program on the output of ``make_scores.py``.
 So, it should look like this if you followed the previous example::

-  $ ./bin/merge_scores.py --verbose results/scores results
+  $ ./bin/merge_scores.py --verbose results/partial_scores results/blinks

 The above commandline example will generate 3 text files on the ``results`` directory containing the training, development and test scores, accumulated